arkavo/CUDA-METRO/JOSS Paper.md

 $$H=-\sum Js_i\cdot s_j - \sum K_x s_i \cdot s_j-\sum K_y s_i \cdot s_j-\sum K_z s_i \cdot s_j-\sum A s_i \cdot s_i-\mu B \cdot \sum s_i$$

-where $s_j$ are the first set of neighbours.
+as defined in the first section. where $s_j$ are the first set of neighbours.
 We continue this calculation for however many neighbours sets as required.
-Since these energies are short range in nature, they typically die out in a span of 3-4 bond lengths(10-15$\textup{~\AA}$
+Since these energies are short range in nature, they typically die out in a span of 3-4 bond lengths(10-15$\textup{~\AA})$
 The Metropolis Monte Carlo works by randomly instantiating a state$(\Omega_1)$ close to a starting state$(\Omega_0)$ and then comparing the energies of the starting and the modified state.
 If the energy of this new state$(\Omega_1)$ is lower than the original state$(\Omega_0)$, then this new state$(\Omega_1)$ becomes our next $\Omega_0$, while if the energy of $\Omega_1$ is higher than $\Omega_0$, then we choose $\Omega_1$ with a probability of $e^{-\beta \Delta E}$ where $\Delta E=E(\Omega_1)-E(\Omega_0)$, the difference between the energies of 2 states.
 The Monte Carlo then proceeds to the next stage with the new state.

 # Acknowledgements